Archives

 Meet the Professors

 Shalabh Gupta received his M.S. degrees in mechanical and electrical engineering, and his Ph.D. degree in mechanical engineering from the Pennsylvania State University, University Park, PA, USA, in 2004, 2005, and 2006, respectively.
 He is currently an Associate Professor at the Department of Electrical and Computer Engineering, University of Connecticut.
 His current research interests include distributed autonomy, cyber–physical systems, robotics, network intelligence, data analytics, information fusion, and fault diagnosis in complex systems.
-Dr. Gupta is currently serving as the Chief Editor of Frontiers in Robotics and AI (Specialty Section: Smart Sensor Networks and Autonomy) and an Associate Editor of Structural Health Monitoring: An International Journal.
-Dr. Gupta has published around 120 peer-reviewed journal and conference papers.
+Dr. Gupta has published more than 120 peer-reviewed journal and conference papers with his graduate and undergraduate students.

 Learning Data Science Through Games and Applications